bluwy/website/src/posts/2024-09-09-trailing-slash-for-frameworks/index.md

 Among these 4 options, all of them are equally good except for no4.
 Choosing either no1, no2, or no3 is a matter of preference, and frameworks could choose either as the default as long as the file output path or request handling are correct, which we'll discuss later.

-If you're a framework author who would not like to have a `trailingSlash` option, no3 is perfect as you can use the directory structure to depict the trailing slash behaviour.
+If you're a framework author who would not like to have a `trailingSlash` option, no3 is perfect as you can use the directory structure to depict the trailing slash behavior.
 If you'd like to put less emphasis on the directory structure, a `trailingSlash: 'never' | 'always'` option would be needed to make things explicit, whether it's applied to all routes by default (no1 or no2) or on a per-route basis (no3).

 The reason why no4 isn't recommended is because a path with or without a trailing slash is considered as two distinct paths, even if they have the same content.
 The downsides include: